 I’ve been writing, designing and developing for the web almost since I first had an internet connection and access to Geocities – sometimes completely creating and building sites from scratch, sometimes managing content/editorial, and sometimes both.

 I’m the founder of F1 Colours, a successful blog on the subject of racing liveries that has run for over a decade, and I’ve run or co-run a variety of other features sites over that time as well.
-In my professional capacity as a Digital Content & Project Manager, I’ve also developed and managed a range of sites for major agency clients.
+In my professional capacity as Web Manager for an integrated agency, I’ve also developed, managed and/or overseen a range of sites for major clients.